fo-dicom/fo-dicom/Documentation/v5/usage/lut_application.md

     di.GrayscaleColorMap = ColorTable.LoadLUT(lutFileName);
     var image = di.RenderImage();
 ```

+The `lutFileName` has to reference a binary file, with 768 bytes length.
+It has to contain the 3 bytes (red, green blue) for all 256 possible values.

 By default, grayscale images are rendered via the `Monochrome1` or `Monochrome2` color tables: